-Repair Acts, Ireland aims to foster vibrant and restorative repair cultures in Ireland by connecting past stories about mending and fixing things, with what we do today, to how we envision the future.
+studio repair acts fosters restorative cultures in Ireland by connecting past stories about mending, maintenance and healing with what we do today, to how we envision the future.

 Over 2023, we will be working to transition from this project-based approach to creating a more sustained programme of activities, with new installation based works and workshops emerging towards the end of year and early 2024.